jayarerita/obsidian-ai-text-formatter/README.md

 - ✅ **New**: Built-in rate limiting prevents most rate limit errors

 #### Gemini "404 Not Found"
-- ✅ Plugin now uses updated model names (`gemini-1.5-flash`)
+- ✅ Plugin uses current model names for Gemini
-- ✅ Try switching to `gemini-1.5-pro` if issues persist
+- ✅ Try switching to a different Gemini model if issues persist
 - ✅ Ensure your API key starts with `AIza`

 ### Debug Mode